-At 31 March 2021 the Company had future minimum lease payments under non-cancellable operating leases as follows:
+At 31 March 2022 the Company had future minimum lease payments under non-cancellable operating leases as follows:

+2022 2021

-2021 € 2020 €
+€ €

-Not later than 1 year Later than 1 year and not later than 5 years 21,054 185,339 21,054
+Not later than 1 year 21,054

-21,054 206,393
+21,054

 15. Related party transactions

 The Company has availed of the exemption in FRS 102, "Related Party Transactions" for subsidiary undertakings, where 100% of the voting rights are controlled within the group, from the requirement to give details of transactions with entities that are part of the group.